Carbon-Chain Chemistry in the Interstellar Medium: Development of Carbon-Chain Chemistry

 \subsubsection{Nitrogen-bearing carbon chains - C$_n$N}

 In this group, C$_3$N was the first detected species, done so tentatively toward IRC+10216 in 1977 and more robustly toward TMC-1 in 1980.
 The next higher order chain in this series, C$_5$N was detected toward TMC-1 and tentatively detected toward IRC+10216 in 1998.
 The lower order chain, CCN, was found in 2014.
 Their anions, $\rm{C_3N^{-}}$ and $\rm{C_5N^{-}}$, were discovered in the circumstellar envelope of the carbon-rich star IRC+10216 \citep{Thaddeus08,Cernicharo2008C5Nm}.
 They have also been identified toward TMC-1 by the QUIJOTE group, including their neutral analogs (C$_3$N, C$_5$N) \citep{Cernicharo2020C3Nm}.
-They measured similar abundance ratios of $\rm{C_3N^{-}}$/C$_3$N = 140 and 194, and $\rm{C_5N^{-}}$/C$_5$N = 2 and 2.3 in TMC-1 and IRC+10216, respectively, which may indicate similar formation mechanisms in these interstellar and circumstellar environments.
-However, physical conditions are completely different for TMC-1 and IRC+10216, and it might be a coincidence that there are similar abundance ratios of anion and neutral forms of C$_{n}$N ($n = 3, 5$).
+They measured similar abundance ratios of $\rm{C_3N^{-}}$/C$_3$N = 140 and 194, and $\rm{C_5N^{-}}$/C$_5$N = 2 and 2.3 in TMC-1 and IRC+10216, respectively, even though physical conditions are completely different for TMC-1 and IRC+10216.
+It might be a coincidence that there are similar abundance ratios of anion and neutral forms of C$_{n}$N ($n = 3, 5$).
 All carbon chains from this group have doublet ground state, and the two anionic forms have singlet state.
-The dipole moment of CCN is low compared to those of C$_3$N, C$_5$N, and their anionic forms, which helps explain the later, more challenging detection of CCN, even though it is of lower order in the chain (see Table \ref{tab:quant}).
+Since the dipole moment of CCN is low compared to those of C$_3$N, C$_5$N, and their anionic forms, the detection of CCN is more challenging, even though it is of lower order in the chain (see Table \ref{tab:quant}).
 C$_4$N, C$_6$N, and C$_7$N show even smaller values of their dipole moments, which suggests that much high sensitivity observations are required for their identification.
 C$_2$N is produced through the reactions of N + C$_2$ and C + CN.
 Similarly, C$_3$N is produced in reactions of N + C$_3$ and C + CCN, and C$_5$N is produced through N + C$_5$ on dust surfaces\footnote{\url{https://kida.astrochem-tools.org/}}.
 The production of $\rm{C_3N^{-}}$ mainly comes from the reaction between N atoms and bare carbon-chain anions $\rm{C_n^{-}}$ \citep{Cernicharo2020C3Nm}, whereas $\rm{C_5N^{-}}$ is produced via the electron radiative attachment to C$_5$N \citep{walsh09}.